 Delectable Edible Flowers.

-It’s not uncommon to see flower petals used in salads, teas (Cornflowers are a great addition to Earl Grey) and as a garnish for desserts.
+It’s not uncommon to see flower petals used in salads, teas (Cornflowers are a great addition to Earl Grey) and as garnish for desserts.
 They are also beautiful in herbal vinegars and salad dressings.
-Edible flowers also can be used in ice cubes, jellies, marinades, flavoured oils or to enhance the look of entrees and desserts.
+Edible flowers also can be used in ice cubes, jellies, marinades, flavoured oils or to enhance the look of entrees and deserts.

 Like all plants, be sure to only eat flowers you have grown yourself with no pesticides, or otherwise know to be safe for consumption.
 If you are uncertain about a species, consult a reference book or reliable website on edible flowers and plants.